Captain America: The Winter Soldier: Filming

 Principal photography began on April 1, 2013, at the Raleigh Manhattan Beach Studios in Los Angeles, under the working title Freezer Burn.
 Scenes taking place on the Lemurian Star were filmed on the Sea Launch Commander, docked in Long Beach, California.
 In early May, Dominic Cooper confirmed he would return to reprise his role as Howard Stark from The First Avenger in the film.
 On May 14, 2013, production moved to Washington, D.C., with filming taking place at the National Mall and the Theodore Roosevelt Bridge.
-The following day, Garry Shandling was spotted on set reprising his Iron Man 2 (2010) role of Senator Stern.
+The following day, Garry Shandling was spotted on set reprising his role of Senator Stern from the MCU film Iron Man 2 (2010).
 Other filming locations in Washington, D.C., included the Willard Hotel and Dupont Circle.
 Filming in Cleveland began on May 17 and was scheduled to last until mid-June with locations scheduled on the West Shoreway, the Southerly Wastewater Treatment Plant in Cuyahoga Heights and the Lakeview Cemetery Dam.
 Cleveland was chosen as a stand-in for Washington, D.C., with the city's East 6th Street doubling as 7th and D Streets in Southwest D.C.
 Other locations in Cleveland included the Federal Reserve Bank of Cleveland, the Cleveland Public Library, Cleveland State University, the Cleveland Arcade, Tower City Center, the Cleveland Museum of Art, and the Western Reserve Historical Society.
 Interior shots were also filmed inside private homes and the Pilgrim Congregational Church in Tremont.
 Filming in Cleveland concluded on June 27, 2013.